Skip to content

 Seventy-four

-The seventy-four is a beautiful fish, with a pinkish head and belly, silver-yellow body and four to six iridescent blue stripes running horizontally across its sides.
+The seventy-four (Polysteganus undulosus) is a beautiful fish, with a pinkish head and belly, silver-yellow body and four to six iridescent blue stripes running horizontally across its sides.
 On each side, above its pectoral fin, is a conspicuous black spot.

 It is primarily a piscivore, feeding on smaller fish such as sardines and mullet, but will also eat squid and crustaceans if available.
 Juvenile seventy-fours feed exclusively on tiny invertebrates.